-The global structure of a remesh can be classified as being either completely regular, semi-regular, highly regular or irregular.
+The global structure of a remesh can be classified as being either completely regular, semi-regular, highly regular, or irregular, see Fig. 10.1.

 - In a completely regular mesh all vertices are regular.
 A regular mesh can compactly be stored in a two-dimensional array which can be used to speed up the visualization (a so-called geometry image), see [GGH02, SWG+03, LHSW03]. - Semi-regular meshes are produced by regular subdivision of a coarse initial mesh.
-Thus the number of extraordinary vertices in a semi-regular mesh is small and constant [EDD+95, GVSS00, LSS+98, KVLS99b] under uniform refinement. - In highly regular meshes most vertices are regular.
-In contrast to semi-regular meshes, highly regular meshes need not be the result of a subdivision process [SKR02, SG03b, AMD02, SAG03]. - Irregular meshes do not exhibit any kind of regularities in their connectivity.
+Thus the number of extraordinary vertices in a semi-regular mesh is small and constant [EDD+95, GVSS00, LSS+98, KVLS99] under uniform refinement. - In highly regular meshes most vertices are regular.
+In contrast to semi-regular meshes, highly regular meshes need not be the result of a subdivision process [SKR02, SG03, AMD02, SAG03]. - Irregular meshes do not exhibit any kind of regularities in their connectivity.